Best Fixed Deposit Malaysia 2026: Highest FD Rates (Updated Monthly)

 Compare this to leaving all RM 60,000 in a savings account at 0.25–0.60%: the difference is over RM 1,750/year.
 Worth 20 minutes of setup.

 For help deciding how to balance your savings strategy, see our guide on EPF withdrawals and Account 3 — many Malaysians are now supplementing their EPF savings with FD laddering for the liquid portion of their retirement buffer.
+Also consider Amanah Saham (ASNB) for the government-guaranteed portion of your portfolio.

 What Happens at FD Maturity — The Auto-Renewal Trap